sensorbee/docs/source/bql/queries.rst

 In order to execute SQL-like queries, we need to obtain a finite set of tuples from the possibly unbounded stream, a *relation*.
 In the processing step at time :math:`t^*`, we use a *stream-to-relation* operator :math:`R` that converts a certain set of tuples in the stream to a relation :math:`R(t^*)`.
-This relation is then processed with a *relation-to-relation* operator :math:`O` that is expressed in a form very closely related to SQL.
+This relation is then processed with a *relation-to-relation* operator :math:`O` that is expressed in a form very closely related to an SQL ``SELECT`` statement.
 Finally, a *relation-to-stream* operator :math:`S` will emit certain rows from the output relation :math:`O(R(t^*))` into the output stream, possibly taking into account the results of the previous execution step :math:`O(R(t^*_{\text{prev}}))`.

-.. [cql] Arasu et al., "The CQL Continuous Query Language: Semantic Foundations and Query Execution", http://ilpubs.stanford.edu:8090/758/1/2003-67.pdf

-.. [streamsql] Jain et al., "Towards a Streaming SQL Standard", http://cs.brown.edu/~ugur/streamsql.pdf

 This three-step pipeline is executed for each tuple, but only for one tuple at a time.
 Therefore, during execution there is a well-defined "current tuple".